 The population of persons aged 65 years and older in NNSWLHD is projected to increase by an estimated 71% between 2011 and 2031, and for people aged 80 years and older by approximately 76%.

-More population and health data is available on The People and Their Health page.
+More population and health data is available on our Public Health page.